izzad2413/machine_learning_specialization/README.md

 # machine_learning_specialization

-This is a list of notes & codes from the course Machine Learning Specialization Coursera taught by Andrew Ng.
+This is a list of notes & codes from the course Machine Learning Specialization Coursera taught by Andrew Ng DeepLearning.AI